 However, those who want excursion-packed itineraries in remote regions—like the North and South Poles, Southeast Asia, Australia’s Kimberley Coast, and the Galápagos Islands—need only look to one of Silversea's Expedition-class vessels, Silver Explorer, Silver Galapagos, Silver Discoverer, or Silver Cloud (sailing this summer as a regular vessel, after which time it'll be converted into an Expedition-class ship, in operation by late 2017).

 If you're not honeymooning until 2019, you're in luck.
-That's when Celebrity Cruises is set to launch the Celebrity Edge, the wholly unique, totally insane first ship of the all new Edge class.
-Celebrity tapped internationally acclaimed architect Tom Wright to design a wide variety of spaces on the Resort Deck, which includes the main pool area, a rooftop garden, jogging track, and solarium.
-He also tricked-out the insane duplex Edge Villas (above) with floor-to-ceiling windows and indoor-outdoor areas.
+That's when Celebrity Cruises is set to launch the Celebrity Edge, the wholly unique, totally insane first ship of the all-new Edge class.
+Celebrity tapped internationally acclaimed architect Tom Wright to design a wide variety of spaces on the Resort Deck, which includes the main pool area, a rooftop garden, a jogging track, and solarium.
+He also tricked-out the insane duplex Edge Villas with floor-to-ceiling windows and indoor-outdoor areas.

 10. Oceania Cruises